Overview

 • Publicly available generative AI models and algorithms are often proprietary and end-users who may not have insight into how they were created or function.

-• Users may not be able to determine how the model was trained and evaluated for bias.
+• It may not be able to determine how the model was trained and evaluated for bias.

 • Results may be based on datasets that contain errors and may be historically biased across race, sex, gender identity, ability and many other factors.